-Both these courses offer extensive soccer training advice that is great for both beginners and more advanced players and can simply just be fun to work through together as parent and child.
+This course offers extensive soccer training advice that is great for both beginners and more advanced players and can simply be fun to work through together as parent and child.
 Practicing and even learning together through one of these courses can be great for you both.

-And they are both available at an incredible low price!
+It’s even available at an incredibly low price!

 Another way you can practice with your child is to take the advice of your child’s soccer coach.

 A good coach will give your child things to work on and practice each week.
 Take the time to work on these things with your child.
 Even if you aren’t great at them yourself, don’t worry!
 Your child will just love having you there working on the training program with you.

 Ask the coach how your child can improve and how you, as a parent, can help.
 I’m sure they’ll have plenty of advice and tips to offer.